It is the elevation of the intracranial pressure due to the alteration of the mechanisms regulating the intracranial pressure.

-Patients who experience intracranial hypertension are among the most challenging in the practice of intensive care.
+Patients who experience intracranial hypertension are among the most challenging in intensive care practice.

-The rapid onset of treatment to protect them from a devastating outcome depends on a thorough clinical evaluation.
+Rapid treatment onset to protect them from a devastating outcome depends on a thorough clinical evaluation.

-The initial evaluation of patients with possible neurological injury includes a physical examination and an imaging study such as a CT scan of the head.
+The initial evaluation of patients with possible neurological injury includes a physical examination and an imaging study such as a head CT scan.

 This study provides vital information about the state of the brain before invasive monitoring begins.

-Continuous monitoring of intracranial pressure and cerebral perfusion pressure are a determining factor for clinical outcome, since it provides an effective guide in the management of elevations of intracranial pressure and hemodynamic status.
+Continuous monitoring of intracranial and cerebral perfusion pressure is a determining factor for clinical outcomes since it provides a practical guide in managing elevations of intracranial pressure and hemodynamic status.

 - Position of the patient: this must be assessed in each patient individually.